Ankitkumargautam/ticket-management/README.md

 5. Formik implementation and form complete for trip making.

-6. backend implementation for creating the trip
+6. backend implementation for creating the trip , list trip and detail trip done